holt/syringe/README.md

 });
 ```

-Call the wrapped function with an (optional) additional parameter:
+Call the wrapped utility function with an (optional) additional parameter:

 ```javascript
 log('52774Y', function (division) {